 The museum will guide you through the history and making of this special piece of fabric, from the legends around it to the technical details about the weaving.
 Remember to book a tour in advance or you might have to give up the visit!

-Finally, you may want to check out the small but well curated Ethnographic Museum.
+You may also want to check out the small but well curated Ethnographic Museum – called Su Magasinu de su Binu (which in Sardinian means “wine’s warehouse”).
 It’s an interesting place to get a better understanding of the traditional way of life on the island.

 Calasetta